EricssonResearch/calvin-base/calvin/examples/access_control_demo/README.md

  - A computer to server as 'server'
  - Two Raspberry Pi's
  - One Philips-Hue Smart Light
- - One IP Camera
+ - One Web Camera

-Install the required components by running the install.sh script in the Components-folder.
+Install the required components by running the install_components.sh script.
 (This assumes a compatible shell such as bash/zsh/ash.)

+Rename the relevant config file on each device to calvin.conf, i.e. on the rasparry pis, rename "calvin.conf_raspberry" and on the computer, rename calvin.conf_server.

+Edit the indoor and outdoor start-scripts by adding the ip address of the device serving as 'server'.

 ### Device specifics